shellqiqi/nju-network-labs/README.md

 ## Policies

 We encourage discussions with others to clarify questions about homework problems and programming assignment problem statements.
+However

+> [!DANGER|style:flat]
-However ***programming solutions must be your own***!
+> 1. Programming solutions must be your own.
+> 2. Do not make your remote assignment repository public.